 4/8/16 Ohm Selector, 2 Outputs, Effect-Loop Send & Return, Rhythm & Lead Footswitch

 2.990,- Euros in stock!

-The new MK IV version opens up an unprecedented power reduction with a modified „Trainwreck“ Post Phase Inverter Master Volume WITHOUT any tone loss on the back and a real Varic on the front.
+The new MK IV version opens up an unprecedented power reduction with a modified „Trainwreck“ Post Phase Inverter Master Volume WITHOUT any tone loss and a real Varic both on front.
 All tubes are now from the expensive manufacturer Mullard, which make an incredible sound difference.
 The most significant change is the tone harmonization in single notes (also known as Plexi Ghost Notes).
 These 4 elementary innovations make the biggest difference in the history of Gladius Amps.

 With the Rhythm-Lead function (Clearly visible through different colors from the Pilot-Light) as well as with the two different input, you get 4 completely different sounds!

 As the name already suggests, in this setting the complete Vintage-Sound up to 1968 is covered.
 Extremely fat, round and smacky in response with heavy distortion as used by for example Billy Gibbons, Jimmy Hendrix and Jeff Beck.